IfcOpenShell/IfcOpenShell/src/bonsai/docs/users/git_support.rst

 ----------------------

-The history of *everything* in the project is tracked in Git, the revision log for the currently selected object can be viewed with the BlenderBIM side-bar.
+The history of *everything* in the project is tracked in Git, the revision log for the currently selected object can be viewed with the Bonsai side-bar.

 Retrieving Revisions
 --------------------

 Colourising the model will show you *which* things are different, but it won't show you *how* they are different.
-As long as you have no uncommitted changes, you can switch to the selected revision, this will load in BlenderBIM as a full model that can be viewed and even edited.
+As long as you have no uncommitted changes, you can switch to the selected revision, this will load in Bonsai as a full model that can be viewed and even edited.

 ..
 Warning::

-    Switching to a different revision actually changes the file on disk before loading it in BlenderBIM.
+    Switching to a different revision actually changes the file on disk before loading it in Bonsai.
 Don't worry, the original hasn't been lost, simply select the revision at the top of the list, switch back to that and you can continue as before.